MSW Degree at at Glance

 Source: 2020 Annual Statistics on Social Work Education in the United States

-Do you love working with people and helping them?
-Master of Social Work Programs might be the right course for you.
 Getting an MSW degree opens the door to a broad range of careers.
 It can be a gateway to becoming a licensed clinical social worker (LCSW), which involves working one-on-one with patients.
-You can also join the macro social work, which, with an MSW degree, you could join policy-making and advocacy for the rights of underserved populations.
-Do you have a bachelor’s degree and plan to do a master’s in the future?
-Do not feel left out because you take part in administrative positions in community organizations and nonprofits.
-That’s just for starters!
+With an MSW degree, you could engage in policy making and advocacy for the rights of underserved populations.

-This guide will help you untangle all the possibilities and put you on a course to earn your master’s in social work.
+This guide will help you untangle all the possibilities and put you on a course to earn your Master’s in social work.
+The guide will review CSWE-accredited MSW programs and answer a slew of questions related to the requirements for getting your MSW.

 What Is a Master’s in Social Work Degree?